DataONEorg/Education/_lessons/lessons/09_analysis/index.md

 ---
 # After Data Analysis
-- Re-analysis of outputs
+Re-analyze outputs
-- Final visualizations: charts, graphs, simulations, etc
+* Final visualizations: charts, graphs, simulations, etc

 **Science is iterative:
 The process that results in the final product can be complex**